olivier2t/pocs/stack-nodejs-aws/README.md

 Build and deploy a Node.js web application on an AWS EC2 instance.

 This stack will:
-  * Create a vpc.
+  * Create a VPC and subnets.
-  * Create an EC2 instance and deploy the Web application.
+  * Create an EC2 instance and deploy the Web application via cloud-init.

 # Details